pieteradejong/imessage-analysis/README.md

 * Description of figuring out Message attachments.
 And the inspiration to add full `CREATE TABLE` `.sql` file to the repo(a TODO as of this writing). https://github.com/dsouzarc/iMessageAnalyzer
 * Existing but older analysis app for Mac.
 Used for feature and visualization ideas.

-## Appendix - Brief description of all tables
-(For schema details, see `.sql` file on in project root directory.)